Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Results and discussion

-Fig.~\ref{fig:Figure_2}e shows a typical I-V characteristic of VO$_2$ two-terminal devices as average of 30 consecutive measurements obtained with a 10 mV voltage step, with the insert capturing the distribution of the upper threshold voltage (V$_{TH}$) for the different runs.
-Throughout the text, we refer to the holding voltage (V$_{HL}$) as the threshold value for the transition from the metallic to the insulating state.
-The nanosheets devices exhibit $<$ 500 mV hysteresis windows, and a low-stochasticity level, with the highest observed V$_{TH}$ coefficient of variation being about $\sigma/\mu = 3\%$ (with $\sigma$ and $\mu$ the standard deviation and mean value), owing to an optimized combination of film structure and device design.
+Fig.~\ref{fig:Figure_2}e shows a typical I-V characteristic of VO$_2$ two-terminal devices as average of 30 consecutive measurements obtained with a 10 mV voltage step, with the insert capturing the distribution of the upper threshold voltage ($V_{TH}$) for the different runs.
+We refer to the holding voltage ($V_{HL}$) as the lower threshold for the transition from the metallic to the insulating state.
+The nanosheets devices exhibit $<$ 500 mV hysteresis windows, and a low-stochasticity, with the highest observed $V_{TH}$ coefficient of variation being about $\sigma/\mu = 3\%$ (with $\sigma$ and \textmu~the standard deviation and mean value), owing to an optimized combination of film structure and device design.
 An example of the temperature dependence of the VO$_2$ electrical behavior is reported in Fig.~\ref{fig:Figure_2}f.
-Increasing the external temperature results into a noticeable decrease of V$_{TH}$ and V$_{HL}$, with a more moderate variation on I$_{TH}$, leading to an overall reduction of the threshold power P$_{TH}$ (Fig.~\ref{fig:Figure_2}g).
-Notably, at room temperature, more than 50\% of the measured devices fall within a narrow low-power cluster (Fig.~\ref{fig:Figure_2}h) characterized by sub-1 V V$_{TH}$ and an average P$_{TH}$ of about 8 $\mu $W, with the lowest observed value approaching 2.5 $\mu $W. The observed variations in the threshold parameters are mainly attributed to the intrinsic resistivity variability of polycrystalline films, as well as to process-related differences and metal lift-off yield that affect the effective channel length.
+Increasing the external temperature results into a noticeable decrease of $V_{TH}$ and $V_{HL}$, with a more moderate variation on $I_{TH}$, leading to an overall reduction of the threshold power $P_{TH}$ (Fig.~\ref{fig:Figure_2}g).
+Notably, at room temperature, more than 50\% of the measured devices fall within a narrow low-power cluster (Fig.~\ref{fig:Figure_2}h) characterized by sub-1 V $V_{TH}$ and an average $P_{TH}$ of about 8~\textmu W, with the lowest measured value approaching 2.5~\textmu W. The observed variations in the threshold parameters are mainly attributed to the intrinsic resistivity variability of polycrystalline films, as well as to process-related differences and metal lift-off yield that affect the effective channel length.